-“I did,” I stepped over to the seats and with a hankie or tissue picked up Tobi’s baseball bat, which had blood up one end.
+“I did,” I stepped over to the seats and with a handkerchief or tissue picked up Tobi’s baseball bat, which had blood up to one end.
 I stared at it, uncomprehending.
 Surely it couldn’t be Tobi?
-Mac emerged from the ward wiping her hands down and joining us.
+Mac emerged from the ward, wiping her hands down and joining us.

 “What’s going on?”
 She looked between our shocked face.
-I just pointed to the baseball bat and her face dropped, “I don’t believe Tobi would do anything like this,”
+I just pointed to the baseball bat, her face dropped, “I don’t believe Tobi would do anything like this,”

 “Neither do I, but you said it yourself, only a handful of people could have done this,” I told her, “Let’s see, we’ve got the four of us in this room, Kelly, Noah, Simon, Sarah, Izzy, Amanda, Tobi and Matty,”

-“No offence, but Matty is tiny and though he can run his arms are like noodles,” Tom commented and I nodded in agreement.
+“No offence, but Matty is tiny and though he can run his arms are like noodles,” Tom commented.
+I was in total agreement with the other teen.